emersonlsg10/spotfy-playlist/README.md

+# Architecture Details
+    This projects uses axios to do requests to the API of the Spotfy, and uses react hooks to controll the filters and list music component;

+# HOW TO USE

+ - First, run npm install to intall dependencies and after run npm start;

+ - Second, you must get your token in https://developer.spotify.com/console/get-featured-playlists.
+After that, put it on spotfy-playlist/src/hooks/spotfyPlaylist.js;

 # MM React Test

 Create a web and app application used to display the preferred playlists from customers.
 The web application has only one page: